 - RUS 267: Russia Goes to the Movies (Spring 2016)

 - The Image of Christ in Russian Literature.
-Northern Illinois UP, forthcoming May 2018.
+Northern Illinois UP, 2018.

 - Prodigal Son: Vasilii Shukshin in Soviet Russian Culture.
 Northwestern UP, 2000.
 Studies in Russian Literature and Theory.